estsetubal-atad/Docs/README.md

     - :warning: If you're a Mac user on *Apple Silicon*, i.e., M1 or M2 chips, you must consider using the **Docker container** method; otherwise, you'll be left without the complete toolchain.

+  - :tv: You can check the **YouTube** page with some tutorial videos, namely how to use the *GitHub* repositories with the above software: [ATAD's YouTube Channel](https://www.youtube.com/channel/UCm7ymdQlDgonaj7dVw0tfSw)

 - [Makefiles](Makefiles.pdf) -- Understanding *makefiles*.

 - [Debug.pdf](Debug.pdf) -- Performing *debug* integrated in VS Code.